 Moreover, regular yoga and meditation practice have been shown to lower levels of the stress hormone cortisol.
 The subsequent “relaxation response” activates the body’s restorative functions, thereby stimulating a greater sense of calm.

 Dramatic life changes, heightened distress, concern for loved ones, all of these can cause disruptions to our sleep pattern.
-In the last month or so, the majority of us will have experienced one if not all of these.

 Yoga can be a challenging workout and improve our overall strength.
 Several key asana poses are weight-bearing, such as plank, downward-facing dog and headstand to name a few.
 Conducting these positions correctly requires a great deal of strength and endurance, simultaneously working a variety of muscles whereas weight training tends to isolate a single muscle or muscle group.